Use calendar events to organize your team, set corporate events, track vacations, and maintain deadlines.

 Start date and Start time

-Select when the event is occurring and at what time.
+Select what day the event is starting and at what time.

 End date and End time

-Select when the event is ending and at what time.
+Select what day the event is ending and at what time.

 All day event

 Select to have the event take up entire days.
 When selected, you cannot select a Start time or End time.

 Select Make recurring to configure the recurrence options.
 Each repeat frequency provides additional options: